nanoframework/nanoFramework.IoT.TestStream/agent/README.md

 In the case the root user or the current user depending on the container engine you are running, you may have to add a rule.
 [See this thread](https://stackoverflow.com/questions/24225647/docker-a-way-to-give-access-to-a-host-usb-or-serial-device) and jump to the summary to understand what needs to be done.

+To export multiple ports, just add more rules and more volume mount.

 ### Running the agent container

 This is how to run the agent container previously built passing the needed elements.